14 YEARS OF PRACTICE, THE SKIOLOGY PRE-SKI SEASON GUIDE

 Muscle-strengthening exercises are counted in repetitions and sets.
 A repetition is 1 complete movement of an activity, like a biceps curl or a sit-up.
 A set is a group of repetitions.
 For each strength exercise, try to do:

-Enter Sam, our resort manager and ultra marathon runner.
+Here’s Sam, our Resort Manager and ultra marathon runner, best tips:

 These are the four exercises that tax the muscles you will need for your ski holiday.
 Squats and lunges to give you a full quad workout which can be completed in a few minutes and sit-ups and back extensions because your core holds your body together when the slope under you varies.

-- Squats you should try.
-See how many sets you can do then and try to do sets totalling to a multiple of 3 i.e 3, 6 or 9 sets.
+- Squats you should try: see how many sets you can do, then practice sets totalling to a multiple of 3 i.e 3, 6 or 9.

 - Sit ups 3 sets.